RaghavSood/blog/_posts/2024-05-20-contributing-to-nixpkgs-basics.md

 117zl6pg9flr2ffhfjfy8a8svdc2gwd4s81vdgkb0lilmlbml968
 {% endhighlight %}

 This gives us the hash in the old, base32 format.
 However, current standards[^4] require that hashes in nixpkgs follow the SRI format.
-We can convert the hash using the `nix-hash` command:
+We can convert the hash using the `nix-hash` command:[[`nixpkgs` is an incredibly large, complex intersection of thousands of contributors.
+Standards and styles change often, and it is common to find code in the repo that is written in an old manner.
+To ensure you're following the latest standards, it's best to refer to the latest PRs and commits in the repository that touch similar areas and read the description and reviews.::rmn]]

 {% highlight shell %}
 $ nix-hash --to-sri --type sha256 117zl6pg9flr2ffhfjfy8a8svdc2gwd4s81vdgkb0lilmlbml968